WMI - Lorain, OH

 The October 1937 issue of All Wave Radio had this to say about WMI: WMI, Lorain, Ohio, is used for ship-to-shore telephone service on the Great Lakes.
 It operates on three talking circuits and service is given to all points on the Great Lakes twenty-four hours per day.
 The frequencies at the shore station are as follows: 2550, 6470 and 11370 kc.
 The corresponding circuits aboard ship are 2158, 6660 and 8820 kc., and also 13245 kc. on Lake Superior.
 The ship sets also have a ship-to-shore frequency of 2738 kc.
 Address: WMI, The Lorain County Radio Corporation, 203 Ninth Street, Lorain, Ohio.

 This 1938 QSL card signed by D. Heisner was contributed by Mark Karney.
 There is a 1968 WMI QSL card (and much more) on Ken Bobel's Recollection page .
-The American Radio Broadcasting's magazine archive is the source of this article in the September 1938 issue of the Radio News Magazine about WMI's beginnings.
+The World Radio History's magazine archive is the source of this article in the September 1938 issue of the Radio News Magazine about WMI's beginnings.
 Page 27 Page 57

 The book mentioned above also states that: